thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ---
-title: [Set up VMware for ThoughtSpot]
+title: [Set up ThoughtSpot in VMware]
 summary: Learn how to install a ThoughtSpot cluster in a VMware environment.
-last_updated: tbd
+last_updated: 3/11/2021
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

+{% include note.html content="Older versions of ESXi aren't supported due to hardware/driver incompatibility issues." %}

 For each hardware node, you must:

 * Complete the prerequisites
 * Use the ThoughtSpot Open Virtualization Format (OVF) file to create a virtual machine (VM)
 * Add hard disks to the VM

+This guide explains how to deploy ThoughtSpot on VMware, using ThoughtSpot's CentOS-based image.
+Starting with version 6.0.4, you can also deploy ThoughtSpot on VMware using Red Hat Enterprise Linux (RHEL), allowing you to run ThoughtSpot on an RHEL image that your organization manages internally.
+To install ThoughtSpot using RHEL, refer to the [RHEL deployment guide]({{ site.baseurl }}/appliance/rhel/rhel.html).

 ## Prerequisites